AndreaCensi/andreaweb/src-wp-page/andrea_seen_by_robots.md

 <img class='robo' src='/media/andrea_log-turtlebot.jpg'/>

-July 2010, Pasadena: Seen by an ER-1
+July 2010, Pasadena: Seen by an Evolution Robotics ER-1.
+This picture documents the middle of the period when I spent my life in a sub-basement lab.

 <img class='robo' style='width:200px' src='/media/andrea_log.jpg'/>